AndrzejAd/QuestDDD/README.md

 ### Description

 This is a training DDD web app created in free time.
+Based on classic ToDo app, but not entirely - has few more features.
+Creating it I tried to focus on software architecture, not functionality.

 ### Use Cases